nonmetalhail/oregon-epht-demo/README.md

 # oregon-epht-demo

+## Fusion table was deprecated by Google in 2020.
+As such, no demos function anymore

 A Fusion Tables demonstration for Oregon DHS using their EPHT datasets

 A Fusion Tables demonstration for Oregon DHS using their Environmental Public Health Tracking datasets.